-In the last lecture, we have seen some examples of analytically expressible wake fields and impedances, namely resonator and resistive wall wakes and impedances.
+In the last lecture, we have introduced and discussed the concept of wake fields and impedances, and have looked at some of the different variants in the longitudinal and transverse planes.
 We have learned that impedances can have a detrimental impact on both the machine environment (beam induces heating) as well as the beam itself (coherent beam instabilities).